tezos/tezos-mirror/docs/quebec/consensus.rst

 validators have sufficient power for agreement to be reached, thus the lack of participation of a selfish baker does not have an impact.

-.. _fitness_qena:
+.. _fitness_quebec:

 Fitness
 -------

 The fitness is given by the tuple ``(version, level, locked_round, - predecessor_round - 1, round)``.
 The current version of the fitness is 2 (version 0 was used by Emmy, and version 1 by Emmy+ and Emmy*).
-The fitness encapsulates more information than in Emmy* because Tenderbake is more complex: recall that blocks at the last level only represent :ref:`candidate blocks<finality_qena>`.
+The fitness encapsulates more information than in Emmy* because Tenderbake is more complex: recall that blocks at the last level only represent :ref:`candidate blocks<finality_quebec>`.
 In Emmy*, only the level mattered.
 But in Tenderbake, we need to, for instance, allow for new blocks at the same level to be accepted by nodes.
 Therefore the fitness also includes the block's round (as the fifth component).
-Furthermore, we also allow to change the predecessor block when it has a :ref:`smaller round<finality_qena>`.
+Furthermore, we also allow to change the predecessor block when it has a :ref:`smaller round<finality_quebec>`.
 Therefore the fitness also includes the opposite of predecessor block's round as the forth component (the predecessor is taken for technical reasons).
-Finally, to (partially) enforce :ref:`the rule on re-proposals<quorum_qena>`, the fitness also includes, as the third component, the round at which a preattestation quorum was observed by the baker, if any (this component can therefore be empty).
+Finally, to (partially) enforce :ref:`the rule on re-proposals<quorum_quebec>`, the fitness also includes, as the third component, the round at which a preattestation quorum was observed by the baker, if any (this component can therefore be empty).
 By the way, preattestations are present in a block if and only if the locked round